-Settings tab Description Trigger I/O Specifies the impedance for the Trig 1 input.
-Frequency Reference Specifies the source of the Frequency Reference.
+Settings tab Description Trigger Specifies the impedance for the Trig 1 (front panel) input.
+You can select between 50 Ω and 5 $k\Omega.$ Frequency Reference Specifies the source of the Frequency Reference.
 You can select between an Internal (10 MHz) source and an external source.
-Other Outputs (see page 416) Specifies whether the 28 VDC, Analog IF and IQ outputs are on or off.
-Additional settings are available for IF and IQ outputs.
+Zero Span (see page 524) Specifies whether the Zero Span Output is on or off.
+Additional output settings (bandwidth and voltage) are available.
+Other Outputs (see page 524) Specifies whether the 28 VDC and Digital I and Q outputs are on or off.
+Additional settings are available for IQ outputs.